SkyeTheDemon/SkyeNet/README.md

 # SkyeNet
 ![Image](https://github.com/SkyeTheDemon/SkyeNet/blob/master/SkyeUwU.png)
-This project is essentially just a bot for my Discord server 悪魔セスプール/Demon Cesspool, it will have some actual genuine uses aside from some joke commands in the near future.
+<br>This project is essentially just a bot for my Discord server 悪魔セスプール/Demon Cesspool,
+it will have some actual genuine uses aside from some joke commands in the near future.
 <br>Feel free to join my server with the link right here: [悪魔セスプール/Demon Cesspool](https://discord.gg/u3HX7bY)
 <br>You're also welcome to give ideas to add onto the bot itself by DMing Skye who owns the server.